 Bonus Boss: Every game has quite a few Bonus Dungeon(s) and pretty much every one has a boss to kill, which usually grants a character his/her Infinity+1 Sword, unique accessory, a final skill, or even open new quests.

-Boss Rush: Some of the Pit Fight missions revolve around this.
+Boss Rush: Some of the Pit Fight missions revolve around this, often with certain restrictions.
 The first game has you fight them normally...but with only one character.
-The latter two will give you a random limit of party members, but with certain conditions.
+The latter two games will give you a random limit of party members, but with certain conditions.

 Brainwashed and Crazy: Yuri falls victim to this in the first game after the Malice consumes him.
 The rest of the party have to fight him to snap him out of it.

 Also happens in battle, as a character loses all of his/her's SP.
 They do random stuff (Blanca evens pees on someone for 1 damage.), and they don't receive EXP at battle's end if the battle ends with the character still berserk.
 SP is refilled all the way at the end of the battle, so the SP restoration items (Pure Leaf, Pure Seed, etc.) can only be used in battle.
 Also, ( To learn the third skill of the most powerful fusions of the first game, Yuri must go Berserk.)

 Anyone kissed by Lady falls to this if they don't find a way to purge the Malice.

 Broke Your Arm Punching Out Cthulhu: Gameplay-wise, almost any enemy can do this to your party if you neglect the Sanity Meter.
 For every member that ends up in Berserk mode at the end of the battle, your experience is stolen away in a drunken haze of trippy music and loss of character control.
 Sure, you regain your mental health at the end, but give a couple important battles missing from their record, and your berserking party members Can't Catch Up.